nhatsmrt/nhatsmrt.github.io/index.md

 # Personal Projects:
 ## Machine Learning:
 ### Neural Network Toolbox
-Whenever I do a project, I always have to re-implement everything from scratch.
-At first, this is helpful because it requires me to really learn the concepts and procedures by heart.
-However, these chores quickly become irritating and annoying.
-So I start to create this repository, to store all the useful pieces of code.
+Whenever I did a deep learning project, I always had to re-implement everything from scratch, from the neural network components to the training procedure.
+At first, this was helpful because it required me to really understand deep learning concepts and procedures.
+However, these chores quickly became annoyingly repetitive.
+So I developed this small framework, which allows me to focus on the high-level design and prototype of models and ideas, without having to re-invent the building blocks every time.

 GitHub Repository: [nn-toolbox](https://github.com/nhatsmrt/nn-toolbox)
 ### Arbitrary Style Transfer